Mi5sssss/Mi5sssss.GitHub.io/research.md

 menuorder: 1
 ---

-My research focus on computer architecture and system design.
+## My research focus on 📚
+- Computer architecture and system design
+- Matrix Computation and Optimization

 <!-- The acceleration of large Memristor Crossbar Arrays (MCAs) is important for the SPICE of crossbar structure.
 We have built a preconditioner for the existing architecture through Modified Nodal Analysis Equations.